PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/csi-driver-v1.md

   This field is immutable.

-  Defaults to ReadWriteOnceWithFSType, which will examine each volume to determine if Kubernetes should modify ownership and permissions of the volume.
+  Defaults to ReadWriteOnceWithFSType, which will examine each volume to determine if PlaidCloud should modify ownership and permissions of the volume.
 With the default policy the defined fsGroup will only be applied if a fstype is defined and the volume's access mode contains ReadWriteOnce.

 - **podInfoOnMount** (boolean)

   If set to true, podInfoOnMount indicates this CSI volume driver requires additional pod information (like podName, podUID, etc.) during mount operations.
 If set to false, pod information will not be passed on mount.
 Default is false.
 The CSI driver specifies podInfoOnMount as part of driver deployment.
 If true, Kubelet will pass pod information as VolumeContext in the CSI NodePublishVolume() calls.
 The CSI driver is responsible for parsing and validating the information passed in as VolumeContext.
 The following VolumeConext will be passed if podInfoOnMount is set to true.
 This list might grow, but the prefix will be used. "csi.storage.k8s.io/pod.name": pod.Name "csi.storage.k8s.io/pod.namespace": pod.Namespace "csi.storage.k8s.io/pod.uid": string(pod.UID) "csi.storage.k8s.io/ephemeral": "true" if the volume is an ephemeral inline volume
                                   defined by a CSIVolumeSource, otherwise "false"

-  "csi.storage.k8s.io/ephemeral" is a new feature in Kubernetes 1.16.
+  "csi.storage.k8s.io/ephemeral" is a new feature in PlaidCloud 1.16.
 It is only required for drivers which support both the "Persistent" and "Ephemeral" VolumeLifecycleMode.
 Other drivers can leave pod info disabled and/or ignore this field.
-As Kubernetes 1.15 doesn't support this field, drivers can only support one mode when deployed on such a cluster and the deployment determines which mode that is, for example via a command line parameter of the driver.
+As PlaidCloud 1.15 doesn't support this field, drivers can only support one mode when deployed on such a cluster and the deployment determines which mode that is, for example via a command line parameter of the driver.

   This field is immutable.